alexchoi0/etl-router/web/README.md

-# ETL Router Web Dashboard
+# Conveyor Web Dashboard

-A SvelteKit web application for monitoring and managing the ETL Router cluster.
+A SvelteKit web application for monitoring and managing the Conveyor cluster.

 ## Features